Paracord survival bracelets are a great tool inside your survival kit. Learn 17 different paracord bracelet patterns you can make here!

 14. 90 Second Paracord Survival Bracelet

 This quick bracelet deploys in 5 seconds for the ultimate quick deploy!
-Check out one of my favorite paracord survival bracelets that is equipped with multiple tools!
+Check out one of my favorite paracord survival bracelets equipped with multiple tools!

 15. Easy Paracord Survival Bracelet